SchumacherFM/Anonygento/README.md

 }
 ```

 Todo / Next Versions
 --------------------
-- Run via backend instead of shell
+1. If the csv files are not found in the locale folder then generate real random strings
-- Enterprise tables
+2. Enterprise tables
-- If no csv file fo a locale is found then generate real random strings
+3. Anonymize all prices
-- Anonymize all prices
+4. Run via backend instead of shell.
+Use a nice ajax updater

 Compatibility